Dataset Module#

 • password (str) – Password for authenticating with the client.

-• dataset_hash (str) – Dataset hash to download.
+• hash (str) – Dataset hash to download.

 • dataset_name (str) – Name of the dataset.